Legal-Engineering-Standards-Association/lesa.law-website/README.md

 ## Contact / Further Info

-If you want to resurrect or build on the LESO landing page again, you may reach out to the original maintainers or refer to the successor repository (if available).
+Please open a PR or issue if you would like to contribute or report an error on the website.